-- Understand the role of experimentation in psychology and learn about experimental design - Understand and apply statistical principles in research design (not calculation of statistics per se) - Learn how to access and use psychological databases (e.g., E-Journal Finder and PsycINFO) - Gain experience proposing and conducting your own psychological research - Learn how to write a scientific report in APA format
+- Understand the role of experimentation in psychology and learn about experimental design - Understand and apply statistical principles in research design (not calculation of statistics per se) - Learn how to access and use psychological databases (e.g., E-Journal Finder and psycINFO) - Gain experience proposing and conducting your own psychological research - Learn how to write a scientific report in APA format

+EXPECTATIONS:

-EXPECTATIONS: I expect all students to attend lab, show up on time, and complete all assignments in a timely manner.
+I expect all students to attend lab, show up on time, and complete all assignments in a timely manner.
 I assume you are all mature, responsible college students who are respectful of your classmates and of me.
 This means showing up on time (to lab or appointments with me), turning off your cell phones in lab, and generally encouraging a good learning environment.
-It is my goal to be as available to you as possible to answer any questions, address concerns, review concepts, etc. That said, please give me at least 24 hours to respond to any question/issue/inquiry.
+It is my goal to be as available to you as possible to answer any questions, address concerns, review concepts, etc. Please do not hesitate to email me, but give me at least 24 hours to respond to any question/issue/inquiry (aka no midnight emails expecting an answer by 2am).